magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-31363-magento-patch-cart-price-rule-does-not-apply-graphql.md

 >
 >A new patch called MDVA-33975 fixes GraphQL price calculation issues.
 MDVA-31363 is depreciated and it is recommended that you apply the patch MDVA-33975.
 To access this patch, refer to [MDVA-33975 Magento patch: GraphQL price calculations](https://support.magento.com/hc/en-us/articles/360055782351) .

 The MDVA-31363 Magento patch fixes the issue where the cart price rule with coupon does not apply via GraphQL when the 'Fixed amount discount for whole cart' action is used.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.9 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.9 is installed.
 The issue is scheduled to be fixed in Magento version 2.4.2.

 ## Affected products and versions